matthull/docmngr/README.md

 Rudimentary API docs are found here: https://young-caverns-47466.herokuapp.com/swagger-ui/

-You can find example API interactions
+You can find example API interactions in `seed.sh` as well as `docmngr/tests/test_views.py`.

 # Installation